Skip to main content

 Overview

-Kayla earned her PhD in Biostatistics from the University of North Carolina at Chapel Hill in 2021.
+Dr. Kilpatrick earned her PhD in Biostatistics from the University of North Carolina at Chapel Hill in 2021.
 Her dissertation work focused on causal inference with interference in cluster-randomized trials and observational studies.
-Currently, she collaborates with the Department of Head and Neck Surgery.
+She currently collaborates with the Department of Radiology, the Multiscale Immune Systems Modeling Center of Excellence, and the Durham VA.
+Previous collaborations include the Department of Head and Neck Surgery, the Center for AIDS Research, and General Internal Medicine at Duke.
 Her research interests include causal inference, clinical trials, observational studies, and analyzing longitudinal and categorical data.

 Current Appointments & Affiliations